cryptolets/cryptolets/README.md

 # Cryptolets

 Cryptolets is a framework for generating and exploring cryptographic hardware.
 It builds from arithmetic primitives to modular operations, elliptic-curve point operations, and number theoretic transforms (NTTs).
-Each kernel can be configured, tested, and synthesized independently using Catapult HLS, with parallel sweeps for comparing hardware designs.
+Each kernel can be configured, tested, and synthesized independently using Catapult HLS.

 ## Setup